enriqueworkspace/system-admin-labs/README.md

 1. **Linux Administration Lab** – User management, permissions, SSH, and automated backups.
 2. **Windows AD Automation Lab** – PowerShell automation for Active Directory user creation.
 3. **System Monitoring Lab** – Splunk setup and dashboards for performance monitoring.

-## How to Use
-Each lab contains scripts, configuration files, and detailed documentation.
-Clone the repository and follow the README in each lab folder to reproduce the setups.